 Section 4.
 Notice.
 Whenever stockholders are required or permitted to take any action at a meeting, whether annual or special, a written notice of the meeting shall be given by the Corporation to each stockholder of record entitled to vote at such meeting as of the record date for determining the stockholders entitled to notice of such meeting.
 Such notice shall state the place, if any, date and hour of the meeting, the means of remote communication, if any, by which stockholders and proxy holders may be deemed to be present in person and vote at such meeting, the record date for determining the stockholders entitled to vote at the meeting (if such date is different from the record date for stockholders entitled to notice of the meeting), and, in the case of a special meeting, the purpose or purposes for which the meeting was called.
-Unless otherwise required by law, the Articles of Incorporation or these Bylaws (as may be further amended, restated, modified, or supplemented from time to time, these "Bylaws"), notice of any meeting shall be given not less than ten (10) nor more than sixty (60) days before the date of the meeting to each stockholder of record entitled to notice of and to vote at such meeting.
+Unless otherwise required by law, the Articles of Incorporation or these Bylaws (as may be further amended, restated, modified, or supplemented from time to time, these "Bylaws"), notice of and to vote at such meeting.
 Without limiting the manner by which notice otherwise may be given to stockholders, any notice will be effective if given by a form of electronic transmission consented to (in a manner consistent with the NRS, as defined below) by the stockholder to whom the notice is given.
 If notice is given by mail, such notice will be deemed given when deposited in the United States mail, postage prepaid, directed to the stockholder at such stockholder's address as it appears on the records of the Corporation.
 If notice is given by electronic transmission, such notice will be deemed given at the time specified in NRS 78.370.